Ways to buy Broadway tickets

 Over the years, I’ve purchased Broadway tickets from more than one source, but I usually try to avoid is Ticketmaster and Telecharge.
 (I’m not a fan of the websites – as they are slow or seem to crash! – or the fees.)
 Yes, I do have an advantage because I live in New York City and I can hop the subway and head to the theater for seats.
 And, if I plan, I can play the lotteries online (I’ve won once), or wait outside the theater for a few hours.
 (I’ve won twice).
-But winning lotteries is hit or miss, and I usually get too wrapped up in my day to remember to enter the online lotteries, and I don’t have time (except on weekends) to park myself for a few hours in the Theater District.
+But winning lotteries is hit or miss.
+And I usually get too wrapped up in my day to remember to enter the online lotteries, and I don’t have time (except on weekends) to park myself for a few hours in the Theater District.
 (I’ll cover more on that later.)
-That said, there are other ways to score seats to the theater – some work only if you’re in New York, but others work from any location.
-For the theater buffs out there – here are seven ways to buy Broadway tickets.
+That said, there are other ways to score seats to the theatre––some work only if you’re in New York, but others work from any location.
+For the theatre buffs out there–– here are seven ways to buy Broadway tickets.

 Go straight to the box office.

 Obviously, this option only works if you’re in New York, but buying Broadway tickets directly at the theater is usually my first choice.
 I can view the seating chart and see which seats are available in different price ranges for a particular show date and time.
-I have purchased terrific seats in the balcony for less than $60.
 Depending on the size of the theater, balcony seats can be some of the best in the house.
+I’ve walked in and scored great balcony seats for just $60 each.

 For discounts, I like Broadway Box.
-You won’t find coupons for the top selling shows like Hamilton, Book of Mormon, or Wicked, but discounts are available for many other popular Broadway shows.
-You can save up to 50% on shows like Beautiful, On Your Feet!, and Chicago.
-(By the way, I recommend all three of these shows!)
-If you’re in NYC, print your copy or save it on your smartphone and go to the box office window.
+You won’t find coupons for the top selling shows like Hamilton or Wicked, but discounts are available for many other popular Broadway shows.
+You can save up to 50% on shows like Phantom of the Opera and Chicago.
+(By the way, I recommend both!)
+If you’re in NYC, print your copy of the offer or save it on your smartphone and go to the box office window.
 Tell the salesperson about the discount offer and find out what seats are available.
 Pay less for your tickets.
 That’s it!

 If you must buy tickets online, the website will take you to telecharge.com.
 The discounts should show automatically, but in case there’s a glitch, be sure to copy and paste the discount code before you purchase.